hex-digital/starter-nuxt3-base/docs/1. Guide/2. Features/x. Error Handling.md

 type, such as SyntaxError.

-When throwing an error, that won't be handled on the same application layer (e.g. component, composable, service, repository, etc), you should create a new error class that extends the CustomError, and throw this.
+When throwing an error, that won't be handled on the same application layer (e.g. component, composable, service, API, etc), you should create a new error class that extends the CustomError, and throw this.

 It's a common pattern to catch lower level errors, and wrap them into a higher level error, such as catching SyntaxError and RangeErrors, and wrapping them into an AddToCartError, for example.